-That question will be answered Thursday when the world’s largest software company reports fourth quarter fiscal 2018 earnings results after the closing bell.
-The strength of Microsoft’s Commercial Cloud business has been, and will continue to be, the catalyst for the stock’s strong return in 2018 (up 23%, while trading at 52-week highs).
+Shares are trading near all-time highs and have risen nearly 35% year to date, besting the 20% rise in the S&P 500 index, suggesting Wall Street is all in on the company’s long-term growth prospects.
+The company is set to report fourth quarter fiscal 2019 earnings results after the closing bell Thursday.
+The strength of Microsoft’s Commercial Cloud business has been, and will continue to be, the catalyst for the stock’s strong return in 2019.